Puck (Glee)

 Noah "Puck" Puckerman is a fictional character from the Fox musical comedy-drama series Glee.
 The character was portrayed by Mark Salling, and appeared in Glee from its pilot episode, first broadcast on May 19, 2009, to the series finale, broadcast on March 20, 2015.
 Puck was developed by Glee creators Ryan Murphy, Brad Falchuk and Ian Brennan.
-He is Finn's best friend and football teammate, who initially disapproves of Finn joining the New Directions glee club at the fictional William McKinley High School in Lima, Ohio, where the show is set, but he eventually joins it himself.
+He is Finn Hudson's best friend and football teammate, who initially disapproves of Finn joining the New Directions glee club at the fictional William McKinley High School in Lima, Ohio, where the show is set, but he eventually joins it himself.
 In 2010, Salling was nominated for the Teen Choice Award for Choice TV: Breakout Star Male for his work as Puck, and in 2011 for the Choice TV: Scene Stealer Male category.

 Development

 Casting and creation

 Puck was played by Mark Salling.
 He was also portrayed as a preschooler by Matthew Lepper in the episode "The Substitute".
 Salling had sent 100 packets to agents and managers, and "one called me and submitted me for Glee that day in her office."
 He had five auditions for Glee before being cast as Puck.